emsilver987/CS_450_Phase_2/docs/security/SECURITY_AUDIT_REPORT.md

 2. **Mitigation Verification**
    - ⚠️ Some mitigations documented but not implemented (MFA, WAF)
-   - ⚠️ Token use-count documented but not implemented

 3. **Testing**
    - ⚠️ Unit tests exist for authentication, validator timeout